 Is payroll part of bookkeeping?

-Payroll and bookkeeping are different: Payroll is about paying employees, while bookkeeping involves recording all financial transactions in a business.
+Payroll and bookkeeping are different.
+Payroll involves paying employees, while bookkeeping involves recording all financial transactions in a business.